 Combined with my earlier PhD research on the Yabloko party I have developed a network of contacts with the Russian democratic opposition (broadly defined).
 Today's opposition, of course, may be tomorrow's political leaders, even in an electoral authoritarian system such as Russia!

-I am the convenor of the following modules (the latter two CREES modules with Kataryna Wolczuk):
+I am the convenor of the following modules:

-Contemporary Russian and East European Politics (Level I)
+Contemporary Russian and East European Politics (years 2/3)

 Graduate Russian and Ukrainian Politics and International Relations (MA/MSc)